- Oxygen therapy refers to supplemental oxygen given to people who, largely due to breathing disorders, aren’t able to get enough naturally.

-- dysplasia or underdeveloped lungs in newborns
+- bronchopulmonary dysplasia, underdeveloped lungs in newborns

 - heart failure

 - trauma to the respiratory system

 To determine whether a person will benefit from oxygen therapy, doctors test the amount of oxygen in their arterial blood.
 Another way to check is using a pulse oximeter that indirectly measures oxygen levels, or saturation, without requiring a blood sample.
 The pulse oximeter clips onto a person’s body part, like a finger.
 Low levels mean that a person may be a good candidate for supplemental oxygen.

 Normal levels of arterial blood oxygen are between 75 and 100 mmHg (millimeters of mercury).
 An oxygen level of 60 mmHg or lower indicates the need for supplemental oxygen.
 Too much oxygen can be dangerous as well, and can damage the cells in your lungs.
 Your oxygen level should not go above 110 mmHg.

 Some people need oxygen therapy all the time, while others need it only occasionally or in certain situations.
 Some oxygen therapy is done at a doctor’s office, and other times people have an oxygen supply in their homes, or a portable oxygen system.

 When you aren’t getting enough oxygen, you’ll experience a host of symptoms, including: